 Two common ways to get money from a reverse mortgage are to use it as a line of credit or to receive regular payments.
 If you stop taking payments, the balance will grow more slowly.

 For example, let’s say you sign up for a reverse mortgage that gives you $400 every month.
 Assume the loan’s initial balance is $5,000 after fees and mortgage insurance, and that the loan’s interest rate is 5%.
-After 20 years, you’ll owe $178,662 on the loan.
+After 20 years, you’ll have received a total of $96,000 in payments, and owe $178,662 on the loan.

-If, 10 years in, you decide to stop taking payments from the loan, your balance at that point will be $70,607.
+If, 10 years in, you decide to stop taking payments from the loan, you would have received a total of $48,000 in payments and your loan balance will be $70,607.
 After that, the only thing adding to the loan’s balance will be interest.
 In another 10 years, the balance of the loan will be $116,290 — which is $62,372 less than if you had continued taking payments from the reverse mortgage.

 Refinance to a traditional mortgage